benny-edlund/task-pool/docs/tutorial.md

     }
 }
 ```
 Here we have a user defined type and we pass its `run` function pointer by value along with pointers to the instances we wish to execute the method on.
 Additionally a reference to some data structure is passed to the processors.
 With member functions as well as when passing data by references we need to make sure we are careful to observe the lifetime requirements of our dataset.
+It is typically safer to build value orient pipelines in asynchronous applications when ever possible.

 &nbsp;
 ## Return values